 }

-// open the barcode html file in your default web browser
+// Open the QR code HTML file in the default web browser.

 Imports Microsoft.VisualBasic